-What Really Happened on Pentecost?
+What Happened on Pentecost?
 On the day of Pentecost, houses were decorated with flowers and green branches, especially walnut or lime, as is done to this day, a custom inherited from the Jews, where Pentecost was also the feast of the first fruits and flowers.

-Why Pentecost is so important?
+Why is Pentecost so important?

 The Feast of the Laying on of the Holy Spirit, along with Easter and Sunday, is one of the oldest Christian feasts.
 In ancient times, the joy of the feast was enhanced by catechumens receiving baptism on this day in a solemn and festive setting.
-What Really Happened on Pentecost and why is it important?
+What Happened on Pentecost, and why is it important?

 The pouring out of the Holy Spirit marks the foundation of the Church by God sending the Holy Spirit into the world to empower the Holy Apostles to proclaim the Gospel.
 The Church becomes a reality seen through the descent of the Holy Spirit, and to be a Christian is to have the Holy Spirit inside yourself.